KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/README.md

 ## Goals
-- [ ] Understand how you can make a webpage from start to finish
+- [ ] Understand how you can make a webpage from start to finish.
-- [ ] Know what HTML, CSS, SASS are and what they do
+- [ ] Know what HTML, CSS, SASS are and what they do.
-- [ ] Be able to code most things in these languages without having to look up everything
+- [ ] Be able to code most things in these languages without having to look up everything.
-- [ ] Master the individual goals in the individual exercises
+- [ ] Master the individual goals in the individual exercises.

 You did all of this?
 Congrats !
 You are a beginner web designer now ! :unicorn: <br/>
 Now let start making you a junior frontend web developer, shall we ? :fist_right: :fist_left: